Sagelt/beyond/text/introduction.md

 * You have HP.
 You lose it when you take damage.
 If you get to 0 you take your last breath.

+## The World of Beyond

+This is a world of collisions.
+Magic, technology, and myth all live side by side.

+The dominant mode of the world is fantasy.
+The general shape of the world is that of a fantasy realm with dragons and dungeons, ruins and rust monsters, otyughs and owlbears.

+Bits, pieces, and people of modern Earth are common.
+A knight might ride a motorcycle instead of a charger, a wizard might keep their spells on a cell phone, an accountant might now be a cleric, &etc. It turns out adding modern technology to a fantasy realm doesn't change all that much: electric lights are just as convenient as a rock with _light_ cast on it.

+Larger transplants from modern Earth, like a few city blocks, a movie theater, or an entire town, are frequent.
+Most everyone knows of at least one such intrusion within their local area.
+In these areas the scenery flips somewhat: instead of bits and pieces and modernity in a fantasy realm it's small elements of fantasy on a modern city street.

+In all cases modern technology continues to work, but it works as magic instead of as technology.
+Sure, there's no reliably electricity, but somehow the winds of magic drive enough electrons around to keep things functioning (most of the time).
+There may not be gasoline for that pickup truck, but it turns out troll spit is just as flamable.
+In general any modern technology works as the same concept, but against a different world: a cell phone app might actually collect stray thoughts instead of posts, while a movie screen becomes an actual portal to another realm.
+Honor the metaphor of what technology does over the details of how you get AA batteries in a dragon's lair.

+Technology is not so uniform as it was in modernity, though.
+Since it acts according to the idea of what it is each cell phone might be a little
+different: a spellbook for a wizard, a direct line to the gods for a cleric.
+A few special items have come through as artifacts, behaving far beyond what normal items can.

+Less commonly other ages of Earth have collided.
+There's a known bit of the Western Front still fighting at the edge of a pastoral county.
+Some far future technology is said to have manifested deep in a mountain range.

+Rarest of all, elements of other fictions are known to have crossed over.
+Telamonian Ajax is a noted adventurer, most recently having quested into the Castle of the Flaming Skull to find a portal said to reside there.

+Despite all of this, life continues.
+The actual intrusions are rather settled and normal.
+They are more like going to another country than going to another world.
+People live their lives as they always have.
+Some transplants yearn for home, but in the same way you might yearn for old friends after moving to a new place.
+This is a world that is garish and colorful with odd congruences everywhere.

+The problems are what they always are when things change: the greedy, powerful, and hateful have used this opportunity to further their own agendas.
+Nature has been tampered with and harmed.
+People and places have been exploited by those who do not care.

+The player characters are those who would set to solve problems, to help the helpless, to build stength from discord.
+They set out with spell, prayer, blade, and song to test themselves against the powerful and unjust.
+Some adventure because it is right, some adventure because it is hard, but all will find a world that is not short on dangerous places and powerful enemies.

 ## Getting Started

 Each player chooses a playbook.
 The currently available playbooks are: